 Their mother's eyes widened slightly, and she nodded very slowly.
-"Huh, I see," she said, in the end shrugging it all off.
+"Huh, I see," she said, in the end shrugging it off.
 After all, she had come across much stranger things than this.

 She lifted her bag off of her shoulder.
 "Hey, Bernard, could you let your sister down for a minute?" she asked, slipping her heels off as well.
 "I need to talk with you for a moment."

 The boy looked over at Pazi, and Pazi looked at him.
 "Put me down!" she commanded, gratefully not as loudly as she had spoken before.
-Bernard carefully placed her upon the wooden floor, and as soon as she was grounded she ran straight to her mother.
+Bernard much obliged and carefully placed her upon the wooden floor, and as soon as she was grounded she ran straight to her mother.
 The two locked in a quick hug, before the woman suggested, "Why don't you go play in your room upstairs?
 I need to talk to Bernard about something."

-Pazi quickly nodded and sprinted to and up the stairs.
+Pazi nodded and sprinted to and up the stairs.
 Though not before chanting behind her, "Bernie's in trouble!
 Bernie's in trouble!"

 Honestly, Bernard was sure fifth grade was where bad people went when they died.

 His mother walked over to recline beside him on the sofa, the gentle sinking sensation awaking him from his condemnation of late elementary.
 She must have something to say to him surely, but maybe he might be able to get this going.
-Create a diving board from which the conversation could leap and dive.
+Create a diving board from which the conversation could leap and plunge.

 "So, how was work?" he thought to begin.

-The woman sifted her fingers through her dark-brown hair.
+The woman sifted her fingers through her dark brown hair.
 "Well, it was sure something, I'll tell you that," she said, that smile not fitting her exhausted tone.